Saratoga Photos

 N. Platte at Saratoga, undated.

-As suggested by the logs in the river, the North Platte was early important in the tiber industry.
+As suggested by the logs in the river, the North Platte was early important in the timber industry.
 With the coming of the Union Pacific Railroad further to the north, tie hacks spread across the Midicine Bows.
 In the spring with high water, the ties would be floated down the North Platte to Fort Fred Steele.
-The lumber timber industry has until recently remained important to Saratoga.
-As of this writing, 2007, the former Louisiana-Pacific lumber mill is now closed.
+The lumber industry has until recently remained important to Saratoga.
+As of 2007, the former Louisiana-Pacific lumber mill was closed.
 The Town has undertaken a study on the feasibility of rejuvenating the timber industry.

 The Southern Cherokee Trail established in 1850 followed the same route to Fort Collins but turned northward at Laporte to the area of present day Tie Sidings and then westwardly to Saratoga.
 Prior to the Civil War, the Cherokee Trail provided a major route from Arkansas, East Texas, and southern Missouri to northern California.
 Additionally, it was used during the Mormon War.
 In 1862 as discussed with regard to the Overland Stage, Indian problems forced the Overland Stage further south and the main Emigrant's Road along the North Platte was abandoned.
 The Overland Trail joined with the Cherokee Trail at Cache LaPoudre and separated west of Tie Siding.
 The two trails rejoined near Fort Bridger.
 Thus, portions were extensively used.
 Indeed, the Cherokee Trail served as a main stage road from Denver City to the Overland Trail.
 Other portions of the trail in the area of the Red Desert, particularly after the coming of the Railroad, were used primarily by adventurers, trappers and Brown's Hole outlaws such as the Wild Bunch.
 A third trail later used Bridger's Pass.